Pressio/Pressio.github.io/content/index.rst

         .. container:: m-col-l-15 m-push-l-1

-          **Features of the Pressio project include**
+          **The Pressio ecosystem also offers**
-            1. `Python bindings <https://pypi.org/project/pressio4py/>`_ enabling Pressio's C++ library to be natively used in Python-only applications.
+            1. `pressio4py <https://pypi.org/project/pressio4py/>`_: Python bindings enabling Pressio's C++ library to be natively used in Python-only applications.
-            2. The *pressio-tools* library, which contains algorithms required for end-to-end pROM workflows such as distributed SVD.
+            2. `pressio-tools <https://github.com/Pressio/pressio-tools>`_: A library for large-scale SVD, QR, and sample meshes.
-            3. A suite of demo applications for testing ROM methodologies
+            3. `pressio-demoapps <https://github.com/Pressio/pressio-demoapps>`_: A suite of 1d, 2d, and 3d demo applications for testing pROMs and hyper-reduction.

-    .. container:: m-row m-container-inflate

-        .. container:: m-col-c-15 m-text-center

-            .. block-primary:: Learn more about Pressio

-                Follow this link to learn more about Pressio, projection-based ROMs, and supported features

-                .. button-primary:: {filename}/overview.rst
-                    :class: m-fullwidth

-                    Take me there

     ..